jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 images have been more successful in driving audience engagement.
-Audiences frequently repost these visuals despite common indicators of AI\-generationfor example, more than five fingers on a persons hand.
+Audiences frequently repost these visuals despite common indicators of AI\-generation—for example, more than five fingers on a person’s hand.
-In a separate campaign, the CCP has poured resources into state\-backed multilingual internet celebrity studios (
+In a separate campaign, the CCP has poured resources into state\-backed “multilingual internet celebrity studios” (多语种网红工作室
 ) in recent
 years.
 Note 19 Comprising over 230 state media employees who masquerade as social media influencers, this